Question: How can computer technology effectively be integrated into the curriculum?

 Each group member must hand in a Group Self Evaluation Form.
 This form should be filled out electronically (you must have the most recent version of Adobe Reader).
 The form should be uploaded to Moodle by each individual (do not include the forms in the zipped folder with the rest of the project).
 These forms are confidential.
 Generally, each group member receives the same grade for a project, but the Group Self Evaluation Forms might be used to adjust individual group members' grades.

-Detailed requirements for the Learning Activities and the technology for the Learning Activities can be found in the rubrics (Adobe Reader required).
+Detailed requirements for the Learning Activities and the technology for the Learning Activities can be found in the rubric (Adobe Reader required).

 Return to ET605 Home Page.